 Like with so many other drugs, it is possible to develop a psychological dependence on hallucinogens and feel that life without regular drug use is impossible or not worthwhile.
 It is not common to become physically dependent on hallucinogens, but regular, prolonged use of any drug in this drug class can lead to problematic, compulsive use.
 These drugs can cause significant physical and psychological problems that can wreak havoc on a person’s overall well-being.

 Some hallucinogens, like PCP, can be addictive.
 Addictive hallucinogens can cause withdrawal symptoms when a regular user stops or reduces the amount of use.
 These symptoms can include headaches, sweating, drug cravings, depression, anxiety, and other effects that can cause a person to use again.

 Benefits of Quitting

 If someone has been using hallucinogens regularly, it is probably starting to interfere with their lives.
-With the right help from a facility like Zinnia Healing, individuals can stop using substances like this and regain complete control of their lives.
+With the right help from a facility like Zinnia Health, individuals can stop using substances like this and regain complete control of their lives.
 There are so many benefits to ending substance use, including the following.